 Doctoral Qualification Programme

 Training through research in the form of the individual doctoral projects constitutes the bulk of the programme.
 In line with the premises of the doctoral training programmes in Tartu and Trondheim, the research and training module consists of:

 - a Key Concepts and Methods Seminar,

 - a Reading Seminar,

 - and an Interdisciplinary Colloquium.

-The collaboration of Tartu, Trondheim and Greifswald ensures that semiotic, media studies, and area studies perspectives inform this module.
-Supervisors, guest researchers and Mercator fellows provide purposeful input for the advancement of both the individual doctoral research projects and the overarching research question on Baltic peripeties.
+The collaboration of Tartu, Trondheim and Greifswald ensures that perspectives from semiotics, media studies, and area studies inform this module.
+Supervisors, guest researchers, and Mercator fellows provide purposeful input for the advancement of both the individual doctoral research projects and overarching research on Baltic peripeties.

 Biannual Post-Doc Colloquium

-Transferable skills seminars provide practical competencies for completing PhD projects, professional skills beyond their research fields, and individual support regarding career opportunities.
-These seminars are organised in cooperation with Greifswald’s Graduate Academy, the mentoring programme of the university and external experts from academic management institutions.
+Transferable skills seminars provide practical competencies for completing doctoral research projects, professional skills beyond their research fields, and individual support regarding career opportunities.
+These seminars are organised in cooperation with the Graduate Academy and the mentoring programme of the University of Greifswald, as well as external experts and coaches from academic management institutions.